hakichris/Christian_Portfolio.github.io/README.md

 > Write a message to encourage readers to support your project

-If you like this project kindly contact me on github. thank for your interest
+If you like this project kindly contact me on github. thank for your interest.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>